Measuring Motivations of Crowdworkers: The Multidimensional Crowdworker Motivation Scale: Related Work

-Antin and Shaw \cite{antin2012social} used a list experiment for investigating social desirability effects in motivation self-reports of crowdworkers from the USA and India on AMT.
-Using the four items ``to kill time," ``to make extra money," ``for fun" and "because it gives me a sense of purpose," they found that US workers tend to over-report all four reasons while Indian workers tend to over-report ``sense of purpose" and under-report ``killing time" and ``fun."
+Antin and Shaw \cite{antin2012social} used a list experiment to investigate social desirability effects in motivation self-reports of crowdworkers from the USA and India on AMT.
+Using the four items ``to kill time,'' ``to make extra money,'' ``for fun'' and ``because it gives me a sense of purpose,'' they found that US workers tended to over-report all four reasons while Indian workers tended to over-report ``sense of purpose'' and under-report ``killing time'' and ``fun.''

 For measuring extrinsic motivations of crowdworkers, Naderi et al. \cite{naderi2014development} evaluated a 4-factor model using a subset of WEIMS items on a sample of US workers on AMT.
 In this model, identified and integrated regulation are merged into one factor, and the intrinsic motivation factor is omitted.
+After a first version of the present study was published \cite{mcms17}, Naderi adapted and extended their scale to include intrinsic motivation \cite{naderi2018measure}.
+The adapted scale, named the Crowdwork Motivation Scale, measures five constructs, three of which are measured by WEIMS items (amotivation, external regulation and identified regulation).
+The scale was evaluated on three samples of workers on AMT (N = 170, 90 and 86).

-Several qualitative studies on the motivations of crowdworkers have been conducted.
+In addition to these few quantitative studies, several qualitative studies on the motivations of crowdworkers have been conducted.
 For example, Gupta et al. \cite{gupta2014understanding, gupta2014turk} investigated, among other aspects, the motivations of Indian crowdworkers on AMT and Martin et al. \cite{martin2014being} studied the content of a forum for AMT users.
 Other research related to the motivations of crowdworkers includes measuring the impact of motivation on performance \cite{rogstadius2011assessment} and manipulating motivations via task framing \cite{chandler2013breaking} or achievement feedback \cite{lee2013experiments}.

+In sum, these studies demonstrate that there are meaningful differences in crowdworkers' motivations to participate on micro-task platforms.
+However, systematic and theory-driven inquiries into the motivations of crowdworkers remain in short supply.
+SDT-based work motivation scales may offer a suitable foundation for such inquiries, but the applicability of such scales to the micro-task domain has yet to be established.